-At June 30, 2015, our contractual obligations and commitments consisted primarily of the following items:
+At September 30, 2015, our contractual obligations and commitments consisted primarily of the following items:

 - Trade accounts payable and accrued liabilities which include our contractual obligations to pay software royalties to third parties that vary in amount based on our sales volume of products upon which royalties are payable.

-- Operating leases for our office space.
+- ) Operating leases for our office space.

-- Operating leases for our offic

-Federal and state taxes.

-- rederar and state taxes.
+- Federal and state taxes.